 Block By Block

 The Block by Block Program is a partnership between Aramark, the Dean of Students' Office, and Student Association.
 It serves to provide short-term assistance by allocating meals to students in need.
-Any students with a valid meal plan can donate up to three block meals per semester to this program.
-If you would like to donate a meal or three to support a student in need, please click on the button to below.
+Any student with a valid meal plan can donate up to three block meals per semester to this program.
+To donate 1-3 meals, please click on the button below.

 Need temporary assistance obtaining meals?

-If you are an active student (currently enrolled) and do not have a valid active meal plan or flex dollars, you are eligible to apply and take part in the Block by Block Program.
+If you are an active student (currently enrolled) and do not have a valid active meal plan or flex dollars, you are eligible to apply to the Block by Block Program.
 Our office will review the application, determine eligibility, and notify you with a decision.
-If you qualify, your card will be loaded with 15 block meals (15 meals) that can be used at the Perry Cafeteria and/or the Fresh Food Company.
+If you qualify, your card will be loaded with 5 block meals that can be used at the Perry Cafeteria and/or the Fresh Food Company.
 To request meals, please click on the button below.

-NOTE: Students who submit a 2nd, 3rd, etc application may be asked to schedule a time to discuss your request and current meal allocation with a staff member in the Dean of Students' Office
+NOTE: Students who submit a 2nd application, will be asked to schedule a time to discuss their request and current meal allocation with a staff member in the Dean of Students' Office.

 Maroon Meals: Campus Food Alert

-Maroon Meals is a program that informs current Mississippi State students about the availability of food on campus, including its location and how long it will be available.
+Maroon Meals is a program that notifies current Mississippi State students when free food is available on campus, including its location and how long it will be available.